soyart/ssg/soyweb/README.md

 appended by the generated index, the file is handled normally like with other ssg-go input files.

+The generator is currently available to `ssg-manifest` via the site manifest specification.

+### Index generator title extraction

 In other words, `_header.html` and `_footer.html` will surround the index generated from marker files. [`ssg.TitleFrom`](../title.go) tags are respected and title extraction for the generated index is handled in the familiar fashion.